qauaan0/cybersecurity-portfolio/Aws-iam-security-auditor/README.md

 ## Purpose
 Poor IAM hygiene is far too common in IAM environments despite being relatively simple to bolster.
-This project explores how IAM security reviews can be automated with Python.
+After earning the AWS Certified Cloud Practitioner, I built this project to explore how IAM security reviews can be automated with Python.

 ## Architecture / How It Works
 Refer to the [IAM Auditor Flowchart](./iam-auditor-flowchart.png) within this folder to see the architecture.